 Limits, derivatives, integrals, exponential, logarithmic; and applications.
-Prerequisite: a) Math 103 or placement test or b) Math 103 or Math 104 or placement test
+Prerequisite: MATH 103 or MATH 104 or MATH 107 or qualifying placement score.
+Upon completion of the course the learner will be able to:

 - 1. Students will be able to work with limits as evidenced by classroom activities and objective tests - 2.
 Students will be able to work with derivative functions as evidenced by classroom activities and objective tests - 3.
 Students will be able to work with exponential and logarithmic functions as evidenced by classroom activities and objective tests - 4.
 Students will be able to work with integrals and their applications as evidenced by classroom activities and objective tests - 5.
 Students will demonstrate an understanding of how to solve real world problems using fundamental calculus concepts as evidenced by classroom activities and objective tests